-But DOJ's interpretation of the special access provision has been criticized by some as too narrow.
-This criticism finds support in language from the D.C.
+DOJ's interpretation of the special access provision was in response to the D.C.
 Circuit's decision in Murphy v.
-Department of the Army, which interpreted the special access provision as applying to individual Members acting in their official capacities.
+Department of the Army, which interpreted the provision as applying to individual Members acting in their official capacities.
 The court held that the Army had not waived Exemption 5 protection for an internal agency memorandum by sharing it with an individual Member of Congress.
-The court based its holding on an interpretation of the special access provision, concluding that agencies will not waive the exemption in such circumstances "to the extent that Congress has reserved to itself in section 552([d]) the right to receive information not available to the general public."
-In responding to the requester's argument that the special access provision was limited to Congress as a whole (and not its component parts-including individual Members), the court wrote
+The court based its holding on an interpretation of the special access provision, concluding that agencies will not waive the exemption in such circumstances "to the extent that Congress has reserved to itself in Section 552([d]) the right to receive information not available to the general public."
+In responding to the requester's argument that the special access provision was limited to Congress as a whole (and not its component parts-including individual Members), the court wrote:

 All Members have a constitutionally recognized status entitling them to share in general congressional powers and responsibilities, many of them requiring access to executive information.
 It would be an inappropriate intrusion into the legislative sphere for the courts to decide without congressional direction that, for example, only the chairman of a committee shall be regarded as the official voice of the Congress for purposes of receiving such information, as distinguished from its ranking minority member, other committee members, or other members of the Congress.
 Each of them participates in the law-making process; each has a voice and a vote in that process; and each is entitled to request such information from the executive agencies as will enable him to carry out the responsibilities of a legislator.
-402

 Instead, the court opined that the special access rule applies when a Member's request is made in his or her official-as opposed to "purely private or personal"-capacity.
-403 Members of
+445